What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 Going phygital means connecting on multiple fronts.

+This also means that the quality should not be lost when a customer goes to your store after having an engaging experience on your website.
 63% of shopping occasions begin online, so make sure you make your presence count.

 Engaging